-Based on flood data, the Flat Rock Creek Master Drainage Plan, site surveys and feedback from residents and homeowners, the causes of damage have been overbank flooding and overland flow.
-All six properties in the RLA are within the 100-year floodplain and two are in the floodway.
+Based on flood data, discussions with City officials, site surveys and the Flat Rock Creek Master Drainage Plan, the causes of damage have been overbank flooding and overland flow.
+Although the property lots are within the floodway and 100-year floodplain, only the storage building is touched by the 100-year floodplain of Valley View Creek.